Gentoo Development Guide

 - tc-getRANLIB [toolchain prefix]

-- Return value: name of the archiver indexer
+- Return value: name of the archive indexer

 - tc-getOBJCOPY [toolchain prefix]